-There is no single way to face a problem, because it is essentially a creative process and creativity is not true science.
-But we have chosen a method, which in our opinion summarizes the ideal process to achieve the best possible solution.
+There are multiple ways to face a problem, because it is essentially a creative process and creativity is not true science.
+But we have chosen a method that summarizes the ideal process to achieve the best possible solution.
 It is about having an absolute view of the problem.
 We call this "voluminization."
-It is the process of taking a problem of 1 single dimension to 3 dimensions to be able to see it from all angles, turn it around, touch it, transform it, etc. That is, to give "body" to the problem.
+It is the process of taking a problem of plain dimension to a three dimensional outlook.
+That is, to give "body" to the problem.
+So you can be able to see it from all angles, touch it and ultimately transform it.

-The first dimension, which is the one that has a problem when it reaches your hands, is the "what?"
-This is the initial dimension that we all have of a problem (example: the water bottles are breaking.) .... the second dimension is the "how?"
+The first dimension, which is the one that was a problem when it reached your hands, is the "what?"
+This is the initial dimension that we all have of the problem.
+The second dimension is the "how?"
 With this dimension we can already imagine the shape and size of this problem.
-The how it gives us detail of the circumstances in which the problem occurs.
-(Example: they break when they arrive at the warehouse and the temperature is more than 90º, and there are more than 20 rows of boxes placed one on top of the other in the pallet, and this did not happen before we changed suppliers.)
-The third dimension is the "why?"
+How it gives us details of the circumstances in which the problem occurs.
+The third dimension is the "why?".
 With this last (but more important) dimension, we are clear about the depth and, therefore, the true size of the problem.
-Why it requires experimenting, researching and discarding.
+“Why” requires experimenting, researching and discarding.